On the number of Regge trajectories for dual amplitudes: Ruling out dual model amplitudes with finitely many trajectories

 \subsection{Case with one subtraction}

-We will now repeat the proof in the case of amplitudes with one subtraction.
-For this case, the most important difference is that we cannot set $s=0$ anymore, which was a handy trick to remove the Legendre polynomials from the Froissart-Gribov formula.
+We will now repeat the proof in the case of amplitudes satisfying once-subtracted dispersion relations.
+For this case, the most important differences are the modification of the channel duality condition due to the presence of the subtraction term and the fact that we cannot set $s=0$ in the partial waves anymore to remove the Legendre polynomials from the Froissart-Gribov formula, since in this case there might exist a fixed pole at $J=0$ arising from a constant term in the amplitude and thus we cannot assume the series expansion for the partial waves to converge at $J=\alpha(0)<0$.
 It will however suffice to set it to a value $s_0\in\left(0, m_0^2\right)$, for the regularity of the partial waves to be implied by the regularity of the amplitude in $t$.